-What if you don't have your high school diploma?
-The GED test is generally accepted by employers in lieu of a high school diploma based on GED scores.
+The GED is a high school equivalency certificate that is generally accepted by employers and colleges in lieu of a high school diploma.
+It is awarded upon passing four subject tests.
 The GED measures an individual's level of general educational development in comparison to high school students.
-Most of the questions emphasize an ability to interpret reading material.
 Students must be 18 years or older to be eligible to take this exam.
-For more information, contact the MVLA Adult School at (650) 940-1333.